 Health is one of the important things to discuss whenever we are talking about any dog breed.
 But it’s become even more important in the case of Teacup Pomeranian due to different controversies.
 Unfortunately, this small dog breed faces many health issues due to its unethical breeding practices.
 Many breeders try different unfair techniques to get the smallest possible dog, which can be responsible for different heart problems, dislocated patella, skin irritation, eye infections, tooth decay, allergies, epilepsy, collapsed trachea, and even premature death.
 So, try to buy a Teacup Pomeranian from a reputable breeder with all the health certificates.

-Most of the Teacup Pomeranian deaths reported each year due to the trauma and accidental sitting or stepping on them.
-So, the owners need to take some appropriate precautions while playing or training their dog.
+Most of the Teacup Pomeranian deaths are reported each year due to the trauma and accidental sitting or stepping on them.
+So, the owners need to take some appropriate precautions while playing or training their dogs.
 The main health issues of this dog include the following.

 This is the most common health problem of the male Pomeranian, where it’s both testicles fail to descend into the scrotum.